 - Summer Planning – Use this spreadsheet to plan for your summer fun, such as vacations, day trips, pool memberships, home/landscaping renovations, etc.

-- 1. Debt Payoff/Savings Trackers – Print these 2 trackers and place on the refrigerator or other prominent location.
+- Debt Payoff and Savings Trackers – Print these 2 trackers and place them on the refrigerator or other prominent location.
 Color in the blocks as you hit your goals.

 - Weekly Menu & Grocery List Planner (pdf)

 - 2021 Printable 12-Month Calendar (pdf) – Read How to Start a Budget to find out how this calendar can work for you.